skywalker323/pages/422-valid-word-square.md

 # 422 Valid Word Square

 ### Problem:

 Given a sequence of words, check whether it forms a valid word square.

-A sequence of words forms a valid word square if the kth row and column read the exact same string, where 0 ≤ k < max(numRows, numColumns).
+A sequence of words forms a valid word square if the kth row and column read the exact same string, where 0 ≤ k &lt; max\(numRows, numColumns\).

 Note:
 The number of words given is at least 1 and does not exceed 500.
 Word length will be at least 1 and does not exceed 500.
 Each word contains only lowercase English alphabet a-z.
 Example 1:

 ```
 Input:
 [